awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2reset.md

 # Reset Passwords and SSH Keys on Amazon EC2 Instances<a name="automation-ec2reset"></a>

 You can use the **AWSSupport\-ResetAccess** document to automatically reenable local Administrator password generation on Amazon EC2 Windows instances, and to generate a new SSH key on Amazon EC2 Linux instances\.
-The **AWSSupport\-ResetAccess** document is designed to perform a combination of Systems Manager actions, AWS CloudFormation actions, and Lambda functions that automate the steps normally required to reset the local administator password\.
+The **AWSSupport\-ResetAccess** document is designed to perform a combination of Systems Manager actions, AWS CloudFormation actions, and Lambda functions that automate the steps normally required to reset the local administrator password\.

 You can use Automation with the **AWSSupport\-ResetAccess** document to solve the following problems: